shruts2907/DynamicBar/README.md

 Javascript Project to create Dom Elements dynamically and provide Animation to those elements

-PROJECT REQUIREMENTS AR AS FOLLOWS:
+PROJECT REQUIREMENTS ARE AS FOLLOWS:

 Dynamically creating form elements depending upon the answer of the last question